 Ri Sol-Ju is the wife of Kim Jong-un.
 Coming from a prestigious background in Pyongyang, she began appearing in public with her husband in 2012.
 Since then, her public appearances have become more and more prominent.
 Her role is particularly notable as following the death of Kim Jong Suk, no spouse of the DPRK leader has been heavily featured in the country’s media, if at all.
 In April 2018, she assumed the title of “first lady” something that had not been used since 1974.
 The couple are speculated to have three children together.

 5. Kim Yo Jong

-Kim Yo Jong is Kim Jong Un’s younger sister, and said to be the most powerful woman in the DPRK right now.
+It would be impossible to talk about influential North Korean women without this name popping up.
+Kim Yo Jong is Kim Jong Un’s younger sister and said to be the most powerful woman in the DPRK right now.
 She currently occupies a position on the country’s politburo and directs the Worker’s Party Propaganda Department.
-Yo Jong rose to prominence in 2018, where she went on an unprecedented public tour of Seoul, led North Korea’s delegation in the Winter Olympics and then accompanied her brother in meeting South Korea’s President Moon Jae in at Panmunjom
+Yo Jong rose to prominence in 2018, where she went on an unprecedented public tour of Seoul, led North Korea’s delegation in the Winter Olympics and then accompanied her brother in meeting South Korea’s President Moon Jae In at Panmunjom

 Come and support women’s causes in the DPRK!

+What to learn more about North Korean women?
 The preceding list might have surprised you.
 If you are passionate about supporting the role of women around the world, come and join us this march on our International Women’s Day Tour!
 We have made a pledge that for every pioneer who joins us, we will be donating 10 euros to a charity specializing in improving the lives of female refugees.
-We’re also offering a 25 euro discount for female travelers!.
+We’re also offering a 25 euro discount for female travelers!